Vertical form fill sealing machine: Single-web machine systems

-Dual web systems
+Dual-web systems

-Dual web systems are also available for four side sealed pouches, as well as pouches requiring different materials for each side.
-Dual web systems use two rolls of material instead of one, which are fed in from opposite sides of the machine.
-The bottom and sides are heated sealed together to form the pouch, and the product is loaded from the top.
+Dual-web systems are available for pouches requiring different materials for each side, or with four sides.
+Dual-web systems use two rolls of material fed in from opposite sides of the machine.
+The bottom and sides are heat-sealed together to form the pouch, and the product is loaded from the top.
 The pouch with the loaded product then advances downwards; the top is sealed and the pouch is cut off.
 The sealing of the top of the pouch forms the bottom of the next pouch.
-During this process a tear notch may be added.
+During this process a tear notch may be punched.